joeitu/easy-token/README.md

 npm ci
 npm run start -- -c ./config/default-easy-token.json
 ```
-Assuming that you already have a WebID, you can now go to the registration page `/IDP/register/` and choose the option to *Use my existing WebID to access my Pod*
+Assuming that you already have a WebID, you can now go to the registration page `/idp/register/` and choose the option to *Use my existing WebID to access my Pod*

-Enter your OIDC provider and click the "Proove that I own this WebID" button.
+Enter your OIDC provider and click the *Verify my WebID* button.
 You should be redirected to your OIDC provider, log in with your credential, and done!
 Now you can finish the registration form as usual.

 ## TODO's
  - [ ] Clean refactore code